L&YR Class 5: Service

 On 1 January 1922, the LY&R amalgamated with the London and North Western Railway (LWNR) and the fleet passed on into the London, Midland and Scottish Railway (LMS) with the initial grouping on 1 January 1923.

-Some of the locomotives were fitted for push-pull working, being coupled to a driving trailer coach that contained a driver's cab and allowing the train to be driven in reverse, without running the locomotive around the train at the terminus.
-The engines fitted for push-pull servie can easily be recognised by looking at the front or rear.
-Standard fittings are; a steam pipe hanging under the buffer beam to the left of the coupling and a vacuum brake stand pipe rising from the buffer beam to the right of the coupling.
-Push-pull fitted engines have an additional throttle vacuum riser pipe to the left of the coupling.

 During the period under the LMS nearly two-thirds of the type were withdrawn and about 109 or 110 2Ps survived to pass to the nationalised British Railways on 1 January 1948.
-They were joined by 14 of the superheated Class 6 that were renumbered in the range 50835–50953, and which were all scrapped by 1952.
-By 1961 only three remained in existence.
+They were joined by 14 of the superheated Class 6 that were renumbered in the range 50835–50953.
+By 1961 only three remained in service.

 Wirral Railway

 The Wirral Railway (WR) acquired one of these locomotives from the L&YR in June 1921: No. 1041 became WR No. 6.
 After the Grouping of 1923, this re-joined its original stablemates as part of the newly created London, Midland and Scottish Railway.
 Although the L&YR locomotives were numbered in a block from No. 10621 upwards, which included the allocation of No. 10638 to the original L&YR number of the Wirral locomotive, the former Wirral locomotive stock was included in the LMS Western Division.
 The largest constituent of the Western Division was the LNWR, and so WR No. 6 was numbered 6762 by the LMS, at the end of a block starting at 6515 which was allocated to former LNWR 2-4-2T locomotives; this locomotive followed on from nos.
 6758–61, four former LNWR 4ft 6in Tank Class which the WR had acquired from the LNWR.